 - Easter (April 4)– Plan to budget for family photos/ outfits, eating out, Easter egg hunts or events.

-- Tax Day (April 15* Now extended to May 17!) – Don’t dilly dally!
+- Tax Day (April 15) – Don’t dilly dally!
 DIY tax software goes on sale this month and you’re likely to get better prices booking accountants now rather than in the beginning of April.
 See below for more tax tips and how to FILE 100% FREE.

 - Garage sales – Tis the season for yard sales, garage sales and more!
 Some great deals can be had but remember to shop off a list, negotiate and be kind and safe!